NickolasB98/NickolasB98/README.md

 **GitHub Repository:** [tokyo-olympics-azure-project](https://github.com/NickolasB98/tokyo-olympics-azure-project)

 **Airflow Retail Data Pipeline for Streamlined Analytics and Visualization**:
-This project automates report quality checks and data visualizations using a powerful tech stack.
-Airflow orchestrated the execution of data quality checks written in YAML files.
-These checks were powered by Soda, a framework specifically designed for data validation. dbt seamlessly integrated with Airflow using Cosmos/Astro, an extension that allowed automatic execution of dbt models within Airflow workflows.
-This streamlined data transformation for analysis in BigQuery, the project's data warehouse.
-For data management, the pipeline leveraged the Astro SDK and its Load File Operator.
-This operator simplified loading data into BigQuery, ensuring efficient data storage.
-Python virtual environments and the Python Operator within Airflow provided flexibility for running custom Python code within the pipeline.
-This allowed for handling unique situations and adding custom logic.
-This approach streamlined the process, ensured data accuracy through Soda checks, and empowered clear data insights with dbt and Metabase visualizations.
+This project implemented an Airflow-powered data pipeline for retail data.
+The pipeline incorporated data quality checks using Soda and streamlined data transformation with dbt.
+Leveraging the Cosmos/Astro extension, dbt models were seamlessly integrated into Airflow workflows.
+The transformed data was loaded into BigQuery for analysis.
+Python virtual environments and the Astro SDK enhanced pipeline flexibility and data management.
+This robust architecture ensured data accuracy, efficiency, and actionable insights.

 **GitHub Repository:** [airflow-bigquery-dbt-retail-project](https://github.com/NickolasB98/airflow-bigquery-dbt-retail-project)